 So, I begin to explain to my prospective client that it really isn’t a good idea to solely rely on the USPTO search results generated by the Trademark Office and that a more comprehensive search is something that he should strongly consider.
-Not surprisingly, he was reluctant to spend the $250 I charge to perform such a search using proprietary software for which I pay an incredibly outrageous annual subscription fee to use (seriously, it’s highway robbery).
+Not surprisingly, he was reluctant to pay the fee I charge to perform such a search using proprietary software for which I pay an incredibly outrageous annual subscription fee to use (seriously, it’s highway robbery).
 As a start-up business, he was operating on a very tight budget and he felt that his USPTO search was sufficient.
-But, after reminding him that a $250 trademark search is at least a hundred times less expensive than having to defend a trademark infringement lawsuit (not to mention the money he would waste by filing a trademark application just to be rejected on the basis of another registered mark that would have been revealed in my search), he made the wise decision to spend the $250.
+But, after reminding him that my comprehensive federal trademark search is at least a hundred times less expensive than having to defend a trademark infringement lawsuit (not to mention the money he would waste by filing a trademark application just to be rejected on the basis of another registered mark that would have been revealed in my search), he made the wise decision to invest in a comprehensive federal trademark search.

-Although I obviously cannot reveal the exact trademark on which I conducted my search due to attorney-client confidentiality, the following situation nicely illustrates what actually occurred with my client’s search.
+Although I obviously can’t reveal the exact trademark on which I conducted my search due to attorney-client confidentiality, the following situation nicely illustrates what actually occurred with my client’s search.
 Let’s say hypothetically that my client’s trademark was CLIFF JUMP and that he wanted to use the trademark for educational classes and seminars in the fields of personal and organizational growth and development.
-When you type CLIFF JUMP into the Trademark Office’s search system, you get the following screen indicating that no records match the search query:
+When my client typed CLIFF JUMP into the Trademark Office’s search system, he got the following screen indicating that no records match the search query:

 So, my client was technically correct in that he “didn’t find anything.”
-He just spent 250 bucks for me to tell him what he already knew, right?
+He just spent a few hundred dollars for me to tell him what he already knew, right?
 Not at all.
 My more comprehensive search revealed two registrations owned by the same company for the mark CLIFF JUMPING (Reg.
 Nos.
 3672445 and 2761445), both of which are registered for educational services in the fields of personal and organizational growth and development.
-Unquestionably, the Trademark Office would refuse registration of my client’s CLIFF JUMP mark on the basis that it is likely to cause confusion with these registrations for CLIFF JUMPING.
+Unquestionably, the Trademark Office would refuse registration of my client’s CLIFF JUMP mark on the basis that it’s likely to cause confusion with these registrations for CLIFF JUMPING.
 In addition, there is the possibility that the owner of these registrations would challenge my client’s use of CLIFF JUMP if he commenced use of it in connection with his services.
 Probably not a winning case for my client, wouldn’t you agree?

 I think being told bad news about the results of a trademark search is a bittersweet moment for many people looking to adopt a brand new trademark.
 Many people who come to me already have their heart set on a particular trademark and are extremely disappointed to hear that their mark is unavailable.
 But, on the other hand, I think they’re also relieved to know that they didn’t invest thousands of dollars into developing and marketing a problematic trademark.
 Well, that’s of course assuming they hired a trademark attorney to clear their mark before creating labels, product packaging, websites, signage, business cards, and advertisements.

-So, it’s back to the drawing board for my client, which maybe is not such a bad place to be considering where he could have been had he imprudently chose to rely on the search he conducted himself.
+So, it’s back to the drawing board for my client, which maybe is not such a bad place to be considering where he could’ve been had he imprudently chose to rely on the search he conducted himself.

 Want More Information About the Free USPTO Search?